Ferré Gola

 Hervé Gola Bataringe (born 3 March 1976), known professionally as Ferré Gola, is a Congolese singer-songwriter, dancer, and record producer.
-Revered as "Jesus of Nuances", he is known for his tenor vocals and is considered a central figure in the evolution of fifth-generation Congolese rumba.
+Revered as "Jesus de Nuances", he is known for his tenor voice and is considered a central figure in the evolution of fifth-generation Congolese rumba.
 His lyrics predominantly revolve around themes of love, social support, and interpersonal relationships.

 Bataringe began his music career as a member of the Kinshasa-based band Rumba des Jeunes.
 In 1994, he was spotted and recruited by Werrason into the soukous band Wenge Musica.
-Following the band's dissolution in December 1997, Bataringe followed Werrason to the offshoot group, Wenge Musica Maison Mère.
-He gained recognition with his smash hit "Vita-Imana", which appeared on Wenge Musica Maison Mère's 1999 album Solola Bien!.
+Following the group's dissolution in December 1997, Bataringe followed Werrason to the offshoot group, Wenge Musica Maison Mère.
+He gained recognition with his smash hit "Vita-Imana", which appeared on Wenge Musica Maison Mère's 1999 album, Solola Bien!
 In 2004, Bataringe co-founded the band Les Marquis de Maison Mère alongside Bill Clinton Kalonji and JDT Mulopwe.
-Their double album, Miracles, garnered continental acclaim, and Les Marquis de Maison Mère received a nomination at the Kora Awards.
+Their double album, Miracles, garnered continental acclaim, and they received a nomination at the Kora Awards.

-In 2005, Bataringe joined Koffi Olomidé's Quartier Latin International before venturing into his solo career in 2006 with his debut studio album, Sens Interdit.
-In 2009, he released his second studio album, Qui est derrière toi?, which gained widespread popularity across Africa and earned a gold record from SACEM, selling over 110,000 copies.
-In December 2011, he released a three-track maxi-single titled Avant-goût, which earned him a nomination for Best Male Artist of Central Africa at the 2012 Kora Awards.
-Bataringe's third studio album, Boite Noire, released on 19 July 2013, sold 10,000 copies in five hours in Paris.
-It debuted in the top two spots on the iTunes bestsellers in the World Music category in France, Canada, and Belgium.
-It also peaked at ninth and twelfth positions in South Africa.
-In 2014, Bataringe released a five-track maxi-single titled Dérangement, which earned him a nomination for Best Rumba Artist at the 2015 Afroca Music Awards.
-In July 2015, he won the Best Male Video at the Bilily Awards and was nominated for Best Central African Male Artist at the African Muzik Magazine Awards.
+In 2005, Bataringe joined Koffi Olomidé's Quartier Latin International, before venturing into a solo career in 2006, with his debut studio album, Sens Interdit.
+In 2009, he released his second album, Qui est derrière toi?, which gained widespread popularity across Africa and earned a gold record from SACEM, selling over 110,000 copies.
+In December 2011, he issued a three-track maxi-single titled "Avant-goût", which earned him a nomination for Best Male Artist of Central Africa at the 2012 Kora Awards.
+Bataringe's third studio album, Boite Noire, released in July 2013, sold 10,000 copies in five hours in Paris.
+In 2014, he released a five-track maxi-single titled "Dérangement", which earned him a nomination for Best Rumba Artist at the 2015 Afroca Music Awards.
+In July 2015, Bataringe won the Best Male Video at the Bilily Awards and was nominated for Best Central African Male Artist at the African Muzik Magazine Awards.